inglada/iota2/doc/source/HowToGetIOTA2.rst

 **Step 2 :** add iota²'s channel

 Add the iota²'s channel to inform Conda where iota²'s packages are.
 This information has to be added in the ``.condarc`` file.
-To locate the file, please enter the following command :
+In order to locate the file, please enter the following command :

 .. code-block:: console